lncadrnn/ChandriasLaRobe-Web/AUTO-LOGOUT-DOCUMENTATION.md

 ### What Users Will Experience:

 1. **Normal Usage**: Users can browse normally without interruption
-2. **Inactivity Warning**: After 30 minutes of inactivity, users see an alert and are redirected to login
+2. **Inactivity Warning**: After 3 hours of inactivity, users see an alert and are redirected to login
 3. **Tab Switching**: Quick tab switches won't log users out
-4. **Extended Tab Hiding**: If tab is hidden for 30+ minutes, user is logged out
+4. **Extended Tab Hiding**: If tab is hidden for 3+ hours, user is logged out
 5. **Browser Close**: Closing browser/tab immediately logs out the user
-6. **Session Recovery**: If browser was closed for 30+ minutes, user must log in again
+6. **Session Recovery**: If browser was closed for 3+ hours, user must log in again

 ### What Users Won't Experience:
 - ❌ Logout during normal site navigation